nadanai263/nadanai263.github.io/index.md

 <img src="/assets/images/profile_.jpg" width="100" alt="me" align="right" hspace="40" vspace="15">

 Hi there!
 I am a scientist with a background in physics, bioengineering, and synthetic biology.
 I work on [cell-free synthetic biology](http://lbnc.epfl.ch/) at the [EPFL](https://www.epfl.ch/en/home/) in Lausanne, Switzerland.
-One of my long-term goals is to bring together experimental synthetic biology and cutting-edge computational techniques, and to this end I have been teaching myself the basics of the exciting and rapidly-moving field of data-driven discovery.
+One of my long-term goals is to bring together experimental synthetic biology and cutting-edge computational techniques, and to this end I have been teaching myself the basics of the rapidly-moving field of data-driven discovery.
 This personal website is an attempt to consolidate various computational techniques, tips, and tricks I have come across as I make this journey.
 It also contains a general blog of thoughts and ideas I find interesting.

 Thanks for visiting, and please feel free to get in touch!